Skip to content

 5

-• Enable screen lock after 2 minutes of inactivity with password required to unlock
+• Configure automatic screen locks after 15 minutes of inactivity

 Communication Security: Email, Messaging, and File Sharing